tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

 2. Next, Jyn clicks on the **Log In with OneLogin** link.

-3. On the Tenant page, she enters the name of her company, "Rebel Acquisitions", as the tenant key and presses the **Next** button.
+3. She enters the name of her company, "Rebel Acquisitions", as the tenant key and presses the **Next** button.

 .. figure:: ./images/multi-tenant-tenant-page.png
     :width: 675px